multiOTP/multiotp/README.md

 - Raspberry Pi edition has now a special proxy to speed up the command line (4.3.1)
 - Generic LDAP support (no more only Microsoft AD compatible LDAP) (4.3.1)
 - New AD/LDAP sync algorithm to support larger AD (4.3.0)
-- If users are synced with an AD, it's now possible to use the AD/LDAP password (4.3.0) instead of the PIN code (4.3.0)
+- If users are synced with an AD, it's now possible to use the AD/LDAP password instead of the PIN code (4.3.0)
 - Yubico OTP support, including keys import using the log file in Traditional format (4.3.0)
+- Resync during authentication (autoresync) is now better handled in the class directly

 # What's new in 4.2 releases
 - A new option -user-info is now available (4.2.4.1)